 Step 2) Clean or Replace Air Conditioning Filters

-The easiest and most important step begins with cleaning or replacing your air filters.
+The easiest and most important step to cleaning your air conditioner begins with sanitizing or replacing your air filters.
 Your air conditioning system either has replaceable or reusable filters located in the furnace or air-handler cabinets that are inside or near the end of the air-inlet side.
 To maintain proper air flow, it’s important to sanitize or replace your air filters twice a year or when they become clogged with dirt, hair, or dust.

 Step 3) Clean the AC Condenser Coils

-Next, use a soft brush or a refrigerator coil brush to gently clean the AC coils from the outside of the unit.
+Next, use a soft brush or a refrigerator coil brush and start cleaning the AC coils from the outside of the air conditioner.
 Please be very careful when cleaning the coils.
 Avoid bending the delicate fins or coils.
 If you do bend the fins, you can straighten them with a “fin comb.”
 Once you have cleaned the outside, vacuum the AC condenser coils from the inside.

 To remove stubborn dirt and debris from the condenser coils, you can spray on a commercial air conditioning coil cleaner from the inside.
 Please be careful not to spray the fan or other electrical components.
 You can also use a hose with a trigger-style nozzle to blast dirt out of the coils from inside the unit.
 Make sure to not bend the fins, flood the unit, or spray water on electrical components; Cover these components with a plastic garbage bag.